Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Head looks disproportionately large

-• Body narrows dramatically behind front legs
+• Body narrows noticeably behind front legs

-• Growth completely stops despite young age
+• Growth slows unexpectedly despite young age

 The Middle Ground